Harry Potter and the Chamber of Secrets (film): Cast

-Christian Coulson appears as Tom Marvolo Riddle, a manifestation of young Lord Voldemort; before Coulson was cast, Eddie Redmayne –who later played Newt Scamander in the Fantastic Beasts films– auditioned for the role.
+Christian Coulson appears as Tom Marvolo Riddle, a former Hogwarts pupil, later revealed to be a manifestation of a teenage Lord Voldemort.
 Mark Williams portrays Arthur Weasley, Ron's father.
 Shirley Henderson plays Moaning Myrtle, a Hogwarts ghost.
-Miriam Margolyes appears as Pomona Sprout, Hogwarts' Herbology professor and head of Hufflepuff.
-Hugh Mitchell portrays Colin Creevey, a first year student that is a fan of Harry's.
+Miriam Margolyes appears as Pomona Sprout, Hogwarts' Herbology professor and head of Hufflepuff House.
+Hugh Mitchell portrays Colin Creevey, a first year student who is a fan of Harry's.
 Robert Hardy appears as Cornelius Fudge, the Minister for Magic.
 Toby Jones voices Dobby, a House-elf, while Julian Glover voices Aragog, an acromantula.
+Jim Norton appears as Mr. Mason and Veronica Clifford appears as Mrs. Mason.
+Alfred Burke appears as Headmaster Dippet in a memory of Tom Riddle.
+Daisy Bates, David Tysall and Peter Taylor appear as moving pictures.
+Helen Stuart plays Millicent Bulstrode, a Slytherin girl.

+Hugh Grant was rumoured to be the first choice to play the role of Gilderoy Lockhart, but due to reported scheduling conflicts he was unable to play the character.
+Columbus later denied that Grant had been considered and stated that they had not met.
+Alan Cumming and Rupert Everett were also considered for Lockhart.
+Cumming backed out over a salary dispute.
+Jason Isaacs also auditioned for Lockhart, but was offered for the role of Lucius Malfoy instead.
+He was reluctant to take the role because he was already signed on to play Captain Hook in Peter Pan (2003), but his family convinced him to take the role and accepted it.
+Before Coulson was cast as Tom Riddle, James McAvoy and Eddie Redmayne – who later played Newt Scamander in the Fantastic Beasts films – auditioned for the role.

 Production

 Costume and set design

 Production designer Stuart Craig returned for the sequel to design new elements previously not seen in the first film.
 He designed the Burrow based on Arthur Weasley's interest in Muggles, built vertically out of architectural salvage.
 Mr. Weasley's flying car was created from a 1962 Ford Anglia 105E.
 The Chamber of Secrets, measuring over 76 m long and 36.5 m wide, was the biggest set created for the saga.
 Dumbledore's office, which houses the Sorting Hat and the Sword of Gryffindor, was also built for the film.

 Lindy Hemming was the costume designer for Chamber of Secrets.
 She retained many of the characters' already established appearances, and chose to focus on the new characters introduced in the sequel.
 Gilderoy Lockhart's wardrobe incorporated bright colours, in contrast with the "dark, muted or sombre colours" of the other characters.
 Branagh said, "We wanted to create a hybrid between a period dandy and someone who looked as if they could fit into Hogwarts."
 Hemming also perfected Lucius Malfoy's costume.
 One of the original concepts was for him to wear a pinstripe suit, but was changed to furs and a snake head cane in order to remark his aristocrat quality and to reflect a "sense of the old."